Every athlete wants to have a confident competition!

-If you’re a gymnast or if you are participating in a sport that’s competing right now, we’re rounding the corner on the pre-season meets and getting ready for the state, regional, and national meets!
+A confident competition is something all athletes want!
+If you’re a gymnast or if you are participating in a sport that’s competing right now, you might be rounding the corner on the pre-season meets and getting ready for the state, regional, and national meets!
 First of all, thank goodness we get to compete this year.
 It feels like it’s been forever without competition.

 A lot of people will come to me and say: “My kid gets so nervous at meets.
-How can I help her calm down?”
+How can I help her calm down so she can have a confident competition?”

 And the truth is, if you try to do something in that moment, when she’s getting ready to salute for beam and she’s convulsing, it’s not going to work.